WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## TLS1.3 not SRTP or SIPS

+* CFJ - I have some preference for just saying TLS without a version as some of the SP are looking at not moving to TLS 1.3 and staying on 1.2 because it breaks their current TLS accelerator solutions

 SIP has provided encryption of both signaling and media, through the usage of SIP over TLS and SIPS, and SRTP, respectively.
 Unfortunately, these have not been widely deployed.
 The E2E nature of SRTP has made